isb-cgc/ISB-CGC-pipelines/README.md

 ## Prerequisites

 In order to use the ISB-CGC-pipelines tools, the following requirements must be met:
 - You must be an "Owner" or "Editor" of a Google Cloud Project.
-Some initial configuration steps will require "Owner" status, but all tool usage will only require "Editor" status.
+Some initial configuration steps will require "Owner" status, but use of the command line tool and underlying API will only require "Editor" status.
 - You must have the following APIs enabled in your Google Cloud Project: Google Compute Engine, Google Genomics, Google Cloud Pub/Sub, Google Cloud Logging
 - (Optional) Install the Google Cloud SDK, including "alpha" subcommands for the `gcloud` command.
 This step isn't required if you plan to use a Google Compute Engine VM for running the tool.